Decorative neutral curve divider

 Is AI replacing enablement professionals?

-No—but it's changing what they do.
-AI handles content creation, curation, and personalization at scale, freeing enablement professionals to focus on strategy, program design, and high-value coaching that requires human judgment.
+No — but it is changing what they do.
+AI handles content creation, curation, and personalization at scale.
+This frees enablement professionals to focus on strategy, program design, and high-value coaching that requires human judgment.

 How do I get buy-in for new enablement investments?